 You can imagine the kinds of names that dominate the fund’s holdings.
 Whereas VYM has big chunks of Exxon Mobil and Chevron, VYMI owns large blocks of Royal Dutch Shell and BP.
 Whereas VYM counts Pfizer and Merck in its top-ten, VYMI counts GlaxoSmithKline and Sanofi.
 Procter & Gamble?
 Unilever.
 Intel?
 Taiwan Semiconductor.
 I’m sure you get the picture – we are talking stodgy foreign-listed blue chip stocks that typically offer fatter dividend yields than the average.

 Here are some of the things I like about VYMI.
 For one, you get your fill of foreign blue chip stocks in one simple asset.
 As per Vanguard, just under half of the fund’s portfolio contains European-listed equities, and just over a fifth apiece comes from the Pacific-area and emerging markets.
 Canada takes up most of the rest.
 Simple, with no need to deal with multiple different foreign stock exchanges.
+Vanguard will collect all of those dividends, convert them into USD, and send them out to you quarterly.
 It represents a solid ‘sleep well at night’ solution to that particular issue.

 I think this is probably the most interesting aspect to VYMI right now.
 According to Vanguard, the portfolio’s weighted average P/E ratio currently stands at circa 10.5x earnings.
 That figure is obviously based on last year’s profit figures, not the looming disaster of 2020.
 Weighted annual earnings per share growth has clocked in at 6.3% on average over the past five years.
 Finally, the fund’s trailing-twelve-month dividend yield stands at around 5.3%.